Pavithra-0613/Task_05_Descriptive_Stats/README.md

 # Task_05_Descriptive_Stats
-Research Task 5 for OPT — Using Syracuse Women's Lacrosse 2023 stats to test LLM question answering accuracy with descriptive statistics.
+Research Task 5 for OPT — Using Syracuse Women's Lacrosse 2023 stats to test LLM question answering accuracy with descriptive statistics
-# Task_05_Descriptive_Stats

 ## 📌 Project Overview
 This project is part of **OPT Research Task 5** for the Syracuse University iSchool OPT program.